-We work in Israel to reduce the abuse and abandonment of working animals, and to improve their treatment and care.
+Until 2015, we worked in Israel and the West Bank to reduce the abuse and abandonment of working animals, and to improve their treatment and care.

 Many horses, donkeys and mules in Israel are overworked, overloaded, abandoned or abused.
 Working with our local partner, Pegasus, we rescue, rehabilitate and rehome abused animals – and raise awareness of how to treat working animals with care.